wbm-mkopp/shopware-lsp/CONTRIBUTING.md

 - small documentation improvements
 - obvious bug fixes with a clear test or reproduction

 For anything larger, please open an issue first and describe what you want to change before starting implementation.
-This includes:

-- new LSP capabilities (code actions, rename, signature help, …)
-- support for new file types or new Twig/XML/YAML/PHP constructs
-- changes to existing completion, diagnostic, hover, or go-to-definition behavior
-- changes to the indexer or its cache format
-- larger refactors

-This helps us confirm the direction, avoid duplicate work, and keep the project maintainable.
+This includes things like support for new file types or new Twig/XML/YAML/PHP constructs, and large refactors.
+Doing this helps us confirm the direction, avoid duplicate work, and keep the project maintainable.

 A draft PR is welcome if it helps explain the idea, but feature PRs should generally be discussed before they are reviewed or merged.